Boston University New Play Initiative (NPI)

 The BU New Play Initiative (NPI) expresses our commitment to the School’s participation in the development of new work.
 This special initiative provides playwrights, directors, designers, and actors with a variety of developmental options to support the collaborative creation of new work for the theatre.
 Students, faculty, alumni, and guest artists are given the opportunity to utilize the creativity of the rehearsal room to develop their plays, which are then presented through workshop productions.
 But the life of these new plays doesn’t end on the BU stages.
 Many New Play Initiative productions are often later fully produced by member companies of our Professional Theatre Initiative.

-Curated by School of Theatre faculty member Kirsten Greenidge, and presented by Boston Center for American Performance and New Repertory Theatre as part of a month-long festival of new work, the first annual New Works Fest will feature readings from the work of four emerging School of Theatre playwrights:
+Curated by School of Theatre faculty member Kirsten Greenidge, the second annual New Works Fest will feature readings from the work of five emerging School of Theatre playwrights:

 Saturday, March 18th, 7:30pm

 “Jewels 1” Miller Studio Theatre 352 | 855 Commonwealth Ave, Boston MA

 - Translations of Xhosa by Kira Lallas (CFA ’02).
 The playwright’s account of her personal journey while studying abroad in South Africa.
 Honored by the Kennedy Center and produced professionally by Olney Theatre Center in 2003.
 A 2004 nominee for the prestigious Charles MacArthur Award for Outstanding New Play.